CaptainTeemo/CaptainTeemo.github.io/_posts/The Swift Programming Language/2015-12-29-Learn-Swift-again.md

 date:   2015-12-29 12:04:47 +0800
 ---

-I've been learning and playing Swift for six months or more, now that Swift has been [open source](https://swift.org/), it's time to review what I missed with **Swift Programming: The Big Nerd Ranch Guide**.
+I've been learning and playing Swift for a while, now that Swift has been [open source](https://swift.org/), it's time to review what I missed with **Swift Programming: The Big Nerd Ranch Guide**.

 ####Overflow operator